 The vitamin A found in egg yolk will improve the hair’s ability to produce natural moisture.
 Lecithin (fat emulsifier) helps reduce frizz and prevents breakage and brittleness.
 Biotin, a B vitamin present in egg yolks, works to renew the roots and follicles, which improves hair’s overall health.

-Overall this one is my personal favorites to use as a wonderful conditioner and to repair dry and damaged hair.
+Overall, this one is our personal favorites to use as a wonderful conditioner and to repair dry and damaged hair.

 2 egg yolks

 Mix ingredients well.
 Apply to wet or dry hair and allow to sit for 15-20 minutes before rinsing (but not washing) hair.